danielhpavey/exeter-tiny-house/posts/blog/2024-07-10-july-update.md

 We also have several wonderful friends and advisors who guide us, and we are most grateful to them.
 Plus we continue to ally with other Co-Housing and intentional communities to learn from them.

 Thank you so much to everyone who contributed towards our crowdfunder last year.
 These funds have enabled us to pay the £500 costs of setting up the CBS plus the NVC training and being able to pay for expert planning advice.

+*Picture is Sue, Sharon, Susie & Mary at a site visit in East Devon.*